 D.4.3 Example XML

-In this example, 'initiator@example.org' has sent a MIKEY I_MESSAGE to 'receiver@example.org' with KMS 'kms.reject.example.org'.
-At some point along the message flow, the KMS used for the receiver is rejected by entity 'processor.1@example.org'.
+In this example, 'sip:initiator@example.org' has sent a MIKEY I_MESSAGE to 'sip:receiver@example.org' with KMS 'kms.reject.example.org'.
+At some point along the message flow, the KMS used for the receiver is rejected by entity 'sip:processor.1@example.org'.
 The rejecting entity creates and returns a KRR proposing two KMS URIs for the receiver ('kms.option1.example.org' and 'kms.option2.example.org').
-The KRR is received by 'processor.2@example.org' who rejects one of the proposed KMS URIs and creates a new KRR, embedding the old KRR within the new KRR and updating the list of receiver KMS URIs to the one that is acceptable ('kms.option1.example.org').
+The KRR is received by 'sip:processor.2@example.org' who rejects one of the proposed KMS URIs and creates a new KRR, embedding the old KRR within the new KRR and updating the list of receiver KMS URIs to the one that is acceptable ('kms.option1.example.org').

 <?xml version="1.0" encoding="UTF-8"?>